 Before she left the area she made contact with a young designer/builder who had been seeking an opportunity to build an ecologically designed, solar-heated, post-and-beam cottage to showcase his talent as an eco-designer.
-He agreed to design and build Sarah simple, modular cottage for far less than a regular contractor would charge, if she would give him free rein to design the structure.
+He agreed to build Sarah simple, modular cottage for far less than a regular contractor would charge, if she would give him free rein to design it.

 “He showed me several examples of what he had in mind,” said Sarah.
 “They looked fine to me.
 So I said ‘Okay’ and we shook hands and made a deal.”